-

 Homeland of Da Hong Pao

-This oolong comes from the Wuyi Mountains in Fujian Province.
-It is here, on steep cliffs, that tea bushes grow, providing the raw material for this unique drink.
-Legend has it that once an emperor, escaping from bad weather, took shelter under one of these bushes.
-When he woke up, he felt much better, and since then tea from these bushes has been considered an imperial drink.
+This oolong tea originates from the Wuyi Mountains in Fujian Province.
+It is here, on the steep cliffs, that the tea bushes that provide the raw material for this unique drink grow.
+Legend has it that an emperor, seeking refuge from bad weather, once took refuge under one of these bushes.
+Upon awakening, he felt much better, and from then on, tea from these bushes became considered an imperial drink.

 Features of Da Hong Pao

-- Unique taste: Da Hong Pao has a complex and rich taste.
-It combines notes of flowers, fruits, nuts and tree bark.
-Each new steeping reveals new shades of aroma.
+- Unique flavor: Da Hong Pao boasts a complex and rich taste, combining notes of flowers, fruits, nuts, and tree bark.
+Each steeping reveals new nuances of aroma.

-- High Cost: The best Da Hong Pao varieties are considered to be among the most expensive teas in the world.
-Their cost is due to the limited amount of raw materials, labor-intensive production process and unique properties.
+- High cost: The best Da Hong Pao varieties are considered among the most expensive teas in the world.
+Their price is due to the limited supply of raw materials, the labor-intensive production process, and their unique properties.

 How to brew Da Hong Pao

-In order to fully reveal the taste and aroma of this tea, it is recommended to follow the following brewing rules:
+To fully appreciate the taste and aroma of this tea, it is recommended to follow these brewing rules:

 - Water temperature: 95-100°C